Property developer China Vanke expects 2022 profit to stabilise - NewsBreak

 Property developer China Vanke expects 2022 profit to stabilise

-HONG KONG, March 31 (Reuters) - China Vanke (000002.SZ), the country's No.2 property developer by sales, said on Thursday it expects its net profit to stabilise in 2022 after Chairman Yu Liang apologised to investors for the 45.7% slump seen last year.
+HONG KONG (Reuters) - China Vanke, the country’s No.2 property developer by sales, said on Thursday it expects its net profit to stabilise in 2022 after Chairman Yu Liang apologised to investors for the 45.7% slump seen last year.

 Vanke reported a net profit of 22.5 billion yuan ($3.54 billion) in 2021, down from 41.5 billion yuan in the year-ago period, dented by lower gross profit margins in the development business, a drop in investment income and the provision for asset impairment losses.